mcatrinque/mcatrinque/README.md

 ## English

 ### Bio
-👋 Hi there!
-I'm a dedicated professional currently enrolled in the M.Sc. in Computer Science program at UFMG.
-With extensive experience, I have served as a Graduate Researcher at the Minas Gerais Public Prosecutor's Office (MPMG) and as a Data Center Operations Specialist at Prodabel.
+I'm currently enrolled in the Master's program in Computer Science at UFMG.
+I have experience as a Postgraduate Researcher at the Public Prosecutor's Office of Minas Gerais (MPMG) and also as a Data Center Technician at Prodabel.

 🔍 In my current role, I have been actively involved in innovative approaches for geocoding addresses, seeking to identify geographic indicators through text analysis.
 Additionally, I've played a crucial role in building the infrastructure for the address search API and extracting valuable data from public sources.

 💼 Throughout my journey, I've demonstrated proficiency in critical systems support, server resource management, and the construction of data pipelines.
 Beyond my professional endeavors, I am passionate about data science, and you can explore some of my personal projects on [GitHub Repositories](https://github.com/mcatrinque?tab=repositories).

-🚀 Excited about technology and its applications, I'm committed to advancing the field and contributing to impactful projects.
-Let's connect and explore the possibilities of leveraging data for meaningful insights!

 ### Education
 - M.Sc.
 Computer Science, Federal University of Minas Gerais (UFMG), August 2022 - July 2024